calum-mcg/gdax-tradingbot/README.md

 The bot uses a simple exponential moving average (EMA) crossover strategy to attempt to profit from short-term upwards trends in cryptocurrency.
 A buy/sell signal is triggered when the 5-period EMA and the 20-period EMA intercept.
 The bot uses the GDAX platform to buy/sell cryptocurrency, accessed via the official API.

+The exit strategy of the bot is straightforward.
+Once a buy order has been fulfilled, the bot waits for either the price to change +40 basis points or for the EMAs to intercept.
+The first event to occur triggers the bot to sell the position.

-This project uses Threads to perform separate functions:
+The project uses Threads to perform separate functions:
 *  Grab live price, calculate EMAs and identify if a crossover has occurred
 *  Perform a trading action - buy/sell depending on crossover